Stepsize and Linesearch

 \[τ_{k} = \frac{⟨s_{k}, y_{k}⟩_{x_k}}{⟨y_{k}, y_{k}⟩_{x_k}},\]

 in case of the inverse strategy and an alternation between the two in case of the alternating strategy.
-Then we find the smallest $h = 0, 1, 2, …$ such that
+Then find the smallest $h = 0, 1, 2, …$ such that

 \[F(\operatorname{retr}_{x_k}(- σ^h α_k^{\text{BB}} \operatorname{grad}F(x_k))) \leq \max_{1 ≤ j ≤ \min(k+1,m)} F(x_{k+1-j}) - γ σ^h α_k^{\text{BB}} ⟨\operatorname{grad}F(x_k), \operatorname{grad}F(x_k)⟩_{x_k},\]